jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_connect_requirements.md

 * Microsoft Windows Server 2008 (32-bit and 64-bit)
 * Microsoft Windows Server 2003 (32-bit and 64-bit), however as this operating system is deprecated, WMI issues will no longer be investigated by support.

-Spotlight requires the network setting "File and Print Sharing" to be enabled and any firewall configured to open TCP port 135.
+Spotlight requires the network setting "File and Print Sharing" to be enabled and any firewall configured to open TCP Port 135.

 {% include links.html %}